Research Assistant Professor

 I am a science communicator (portfolio here), the creator of MhOOD (mental health outreach on display), co-founder of CODE, editor of the CNL, the lab's newsletter, and social media editor for Schizophrenia International Research Society.

-Ana is also an adjunct at Yeshiva University (clinical psychology graduate program; science of cognitive and affective function).
+Teaching is fun!
+I am an Adjunct at Yeshiva University, teaching science of cognitive and affective function.